 Continuous Improvement Approach

 Taking the continuous improvement approach to learning outcomes involves regularly reviewing them and making adjustments as needed.
-This allows course creators to ensure that their learning outcomes remain relevant and achieve the desired goals.
+This allows course creators to ensure their learning outcomes remain relevant and achieve the desired goals.

 Personalisation and Tailoring to Learner Needs

 Personalised learning objectives are tailored to the individual learner’s needs and provide a more effective way of maximising learning outcomes.
-By understanding what each learner needs to succeed, course designers can create objectives that are based on individual learning styles and allow learners to progress at their own pace.
+By understanding what each learner needs to succeed course designers can create objectives that are based on individual learning styles and allow learners to progress at their own pace.

 Feedback and Reflection